 More details can be found here.

-As we usually have large number of participants, we request you to adhere to the following guidelines:
+We request you to adhere to the following guidelines:

 1. Please use your full name when you log into the session.